ucagenomix/isoswitch/README.md

 3. Switch search
 4. Gene reports

-Below is a short introduction to the use of the package using a
+Below is a short overview of the package functionality using a fake dataset.

 ### 1 - Input data / object setup